HAB General Information

 A harmful algal bloom (HAB) is the proliferation of a toxic or

-Florida red tides occur almost every year in the Gulf of Mexico.
-The Florida red tide organism, Karenia brevis, produces a toxin that can kill marine animals and affect humans.
-Scientists have studied this organism for more than 50 years.
+Florida red tides occur almost every year in the Gulf of Mexico and can harm marine animals and humans.

 Taxonomists revise species descriptions and classifications as